sharp100/DynamicShaderPlugin/README.md

 ## Overview

 The Dynamic Shader plugin can be used in your [Corona](https://coronalabs.com/products/corona-sdk/) project.
 It enables you to add real time shading to your display objects.

-The plugin REQUIRES a matching normal map file for each object you file you are shading.
+ADDITIONALLY, you will need to provide a normal map file for each object you wish to shade.
+There are many applications that will allow you to easily create normal maps for your image files.
+We suggest trying [Sprite Illuminator](https://www.codeandweb.com/spriteilluminator) using their free trial option.
+If you like it, please upgrade.

 ## Syntax